ovace/art/essays/how-to-learn-anything.md

 Learning is no different:

-- **useful**: improve food, housing, health, etc. for others, feel good about it and get money in the process
+- **useful**: improve food, housing, health, etc. for others
-- **beautiful**: feel good, help others learn it and feel good, and get money in the process
+- **beautiful**: teach others so they feel the beauty

+Helping others makes you feel good and get money.

 ## Why not to learn